Wifx/lorix-os/README.md

 4. **Exploit the build result** from the host system

-   Since we have a volume mounted for between the host and the docker container where the LOROS workspace directory is located, the build result can be found from inside the container but also from outside.
+   Since we have a volume mounted for between the host and the docker container where the LORIX OS workspace directory is located, the build result can be found from inside the container but also from outside.

    If you followed our directory volume convention:
      * From inside the container<br/>